-    The Despatch Box is a political journal published by the Royal Holloway Politics and International Relations Society, edited by Editors-In-Chief Adila Hilmi and PIRSOC President Ben Askew.
+The Despatch Box is a political journal published by the Royal Holloway Politics and International Relations Society, edited by Editors-In-Chief Alex Smith and PIRSoc President Scarlett Proudfoot.

 Established in 2016, the journal aims to provide students with a forum to broadcast their opinions and develop their political writing skills.

 We’re always looking for new writers.
-Click here to apply!
+Click here to submit your work!

 London vs Beijing: How a pathway to British Citizenship has ignited a diplomatic dispute over Hong Kong